ChrisCummins/pip-db/tools/README.md

 # Tools

-Axillary tools which may be useful during development and testing but are not required for the production system.
+Auxiliary tools which may be useful during development and testing but are not required for the production system.

 ## Table of Contents